-- 803. In accordance with the requirements of ARIZONA REV. STAT. § 44-1415, 5 ME REV. STAT. § 213(3), NEV.
-REV. STAT. § 598A.210(3), N.Y.
-GEN. BUS.
-LAW § 340(5), R. I GEN. LAWS § 6-36-21, UTAH CODE ANN. § 76-10-2109(9), and W. V. CODE §46A-6-106(a) upon filing counsel will send letters by certified mail, return receipt requested, to: - a.
+781. In accordance with the requirements of Arizona Revised Statute § 44-1415, 5 Maine Revised Statute § 213(3), Nevada Revised Statute § 598A.210(3), New York General Business Law § 340(5), Rhode Island General Laws § 6-36-21, Utah Code Ann. § 76-10-2109(9), and West Virginia Code §46A-6-106(a) upon filing counsel will send letters by certified mail, return receipt requested, to:

+- a.
 Mark Brnovich, Attorney General of Arizona; - b.
 Aaron Frey, Attorney General of Maine; - c.
 Aaron Ford, Attorney General of Nevada; - d.
 Letita James, Attorney General of New York; - e.
-Peter Neronha, Attorney General of Rhode Island; and - f.
+Peter Neronha, Attorney General of Rhode Island;

+- f.
 Sean Reyes, Attorney General of Utah; and - g.
 Patrick Morrisey, Attorney General of West Virginia.

-informing them of the existence of this consolidated class action complaint, identifying the relevant state antitrust provisions, and enclosing a copy of this complaint.
+informing them of the existence of this Class Action Complaint, identifying the relevant state antitrust provisions, and enclosing a copy of this Class Action Complaint.

-FIFTY-EIGHTH COUNT Violation Of Sherman Act, 15 U.S.C. § 2
+FIFTY-SIXTH CLAIM FOR RELIEF: VIOLATION OF SHERMAN ACT, 15 U.S.C. § 2

-- 804. The plaintiffs incorporate by reference all previous allegations of fact. - 805.
-This count seeks monetary relief under section 4 of the Clayton Act for conduct in violation of Section 2 of the Sherman Act on behalf of the plaintiffs and all members of the class, for their purchases of Zytiga and/or generic abiraterone acetate.
+782. The plaintiff incorporates by reference all previous allegations of fact.

+783. This count seeks monetary relief under section 4 of the Clayton Act for conduct in violation of section 2 of the Sherman Act on behalf of the plaintiff and all members of the class, for their purchases of Zytiga and/or generic abiraterone acetate.

-- 806. Increasingly over the past decade, a distribution model of "specialty pharmacy" has become a dominant sector in the United States.
+784. Increasingly over the past decade, a distribution model of "specialty pharmacy" has become a dominant sector in the United States.
 While originally modelled to address a narrow range of non-self-administered pharmaceuticals that truly required special handling and service for patients, the use of the model has widened considerably over time, leading to a loose use of the term.
 Industry organizations have therefore developed definitions of the specialty model.
 As self-described, "[c]ommonalities seen within the definitions include the distribution of specialty pharmaceuticals and high-touch, patient-centered management that maximally benefits the patient's medication experience.
-Ideally, this translates into improved care with measurable, positive clinical outcomes." - 807.
-Specialty pharmacies offer services beyond those typically offered by either distributors or traditional pharmacies.
-These include: 24-hour access to pharmacists; adherence management; benefits investigation; communication and follow-up with the physician; dispensing of specialty pharmaceuticals and shipping coordination; enrollment in patient assistance programs; financial assistance; patient education and medication adverse effect counseling; patient monitoring for safety and efficacy; payer and/or manufacturer reporting; proactive patient outreach for prescription refill and renewal, and prior authorization assistance. - 808.
-These services are designed not only to aid patient care, but also to foster use the manufacturer-sponsor's products.
-The manufacturer pays the distributor for these services; because of those services, the manufacturer can commend higher prices for the product and can ensure better, more continued sales.
-For the same reason, the specialty pharmacy, i.e., the distributor earns greater revenue and profits the more it can foster the use of the manufacturer's products.
+Ideally, this translates into improved care with measurable, positive clinical outcomes."

+785. Specialty pharmacies offer services beyond those typically offered by either distributors or traditional pharmacies.
+These include: 24-hour access to pharmacists; adherence management; benefits investigation; communication and follow-up with the physician; dispensing of specialty pharmaceuticals and shipping coordination; enrollment in patient assistance programs; financial assistance; patient education and medication adverse effect counseling; patient monitoring for safety and efficacy; payer and/or manufacturer reporting; proactive patient outreach for prescription refill and renewal; and prior authorization assistance.